akelopes/ETLNotifier/readme.md

         pass
 ```

-2. Add the new strategy type to `ETLNotifier.NOTIFICATION_TYPES`
+2. Add the new strategy type to `ETLNotifier.SOURCE_TYPES`

 ### Running Tests